-The Verdant Creek Wildfire in Kootenay National Park and Mt.
-Assiniboine Provincial Park is currently being held.
-Parks Canada Verdant Creek Wildfire Operations are now in the monitoring stage.
+The Verdant Creek Wildfire in Kootenay National Park and Mount Assiniboine Provincial Park is currently being held.
+Parks Canada's wildfire operations are now in the monitoring stage.

-Parks Canada extends its thanks to the public for your cooperation, patience and support throughout the Verdant Creek wildfire.
+Parks Canada thanks everyone for their cooperation, patience and support throughout the Verdant Creek wildfire.

 The Verdant Creek Wildfire is currently being held.
 Parks Canada Verdant Creek wildfire operations are now in the monitoring stage.
 Parks Canada will continue to actively monitor the Verdant Creek wildfire using helicopters and ground crews.
 Park visitors may continue to see some smoke and helicopters in the area.